Skip to main content

 The 2024/25 respiratory virus season has ended and reporting has moved to a spring-summer schedule.
 During this time, the Wastewater Surveillance dashboard will be updated weekly.
 The Facility Outbreaks dashboard will pause until fall.
 All other viral respiratory dashboards will be updated on the first Thursday of the month.

-COVID-19 activity is low but increasing; influenza and RSV remain low.
+COVID-19 activity is low-to-moderate; influenza and RSV are low.

 Influenza